junxit/us-congress-code/title-16/chapter-1/sec-460ss-3.md

   - **(2)** *Service* Members of the Task Force serve at the pleasure of the appointing authorities.
   - **(3)** *Vacancies* Any vacancy on the Task Force shall be filled in the manner in which the original appointment was made.
 Any member appointed to fill a vacancy occurring before the expiration of the term for which his predecessor was appointed shall be appointed only for the remainder of such term.
 A member may serve after the expiration of his term until his successor has taken office.
 - **(f)** *Transaction of business*
-  - **(1)** *Procedures* The Task Force shall establish practices and procedures for the carrying out of its functions under subsection (b) of this section.
+  - **(1)** *Procedures* The Task Force shall establish practices and procedures for the carrying out of its functions under subsection (b).
 The procedures shall include the requirement that a quorum of the Task Force must be present before business may be transacted.
   - **(2)** *Chairman* The members of the Task Force shall select a Chairman from among its members.
   - **(3)** *Meetings* The Task Force shall meet at the call of the Chairman or upon the request of a majority of its members.
 - **(g)** *Staff and administration*
   - **(1)** *Administrative support* The Secretary and the Director of the California Department of Fish and Game shall provide the Task Force with the administrative and technical support services necessary for the effective functioning of the Task Force.
   - **(2)** *Information* The Secretary and the Director of the California Department of Fish and Game shall furnish the members of the Task Force with relevant information concerning the Area.
-  - **(3)** *Organization* The Task Force shall determine its organization, and prescribe the practices and procedures for carrying out its functions under subsection (b) of this section.
+  - **(3)** *Organization* The Task Force shall determine its organization, and prescribe the practices and procedures for carrying out its functions under subsection (b).
 - **(h)** *Members who are Federal or State employees* Any Task Force member who is an officer or employee of the United States, the State of California, or the State of Oregon at the time of appointment to the Task Force shall cease to be a member of the Task Force within 14 days of the date on which he ceases to be so employed.
 - **(i)** *Expenses*
   - **(1)** *Travel expenses* While away from their homes or regular places of business in the performance of services for the Task Force, Task Force members shall be allowed travel expenses, including a per diem allowance in lieu of subsistence, in the same manner as persons employed intermittently in the Government service are allowed travel expenses under section 5703 of title 5.
 Any Task Force member who is an employee of an agency or governmental unit and is eligible for travel expenses from that agency or unit for performing services for the Task Force is not eligible for travel expenses under this paragraph.